Dear Mayne Report Readers,

 on January 31.

-Neither the mayor or his main political supporter, Cr Diana Asmar, were clearly identified in the article as having supported the eight storey proposal in Bent Street, Northcote, so one wonders why the attack on the press was necessary?
+Neither the mayor or his main political sponsor, Cr Diana Asmar, were clearly identified in the article as having in effect supported eight storeys in a five storey zone for the benefit of one applicant, so one wonders why the attack on the press was necessary?

 It is clear that the applicant for the 1 Bent street application was not just an ALP member but a long standing one in the same ALP Branch as deputy mayor Asmar, who did the right thing in declaring a conflict.
 In this same branch is the whole Kairouz family, including upper house member and Diana's uncle Nazih El Asmar.
 Also in the ALP High Street Branch you will find Martin Ferguson's electoral officer Heam El Asmar.

-With memberships dating back to 1998, some critics assumed deputy mayor Asmar must know the Bent Street applicant, architect Chahid Kairouz, quite well, but we're categorically assured this is not the case.
+With memberships dating back to 1998 it is clear that deputy mayor Asmar must know the applicant, C Kairouz, quite well.

-Critics argue that other applicants in Darebin have received different treatment from what happened at Bent Street.
-For instance, a developer applied to build on the old Windsor Smith site but had an 8 storey application rejected.
+Other applicants in Darebin have not been treated so well by council.
+For instance, a developer applied to build on the old Windsor Smith site but had an 8 storey application in a 5 storey zone rejected.

 This application was next door to Martin Ferguson's electorate office and he was vocal objector - making comments in the paper, hosting objectors meetings in his office and resourcing the objectors.

-Yet when an application is made for 8 storeys in Bent Street by associates of a well-known local Labor family, the federal member for Batman falls silent.
+Yet when an application is made for 8 storeys in a 5 storey zone by associates of a well known Labor family, the federal member for Batman falls silent.
 So too is the ALP state member for Northcote, Fiona Richardson, who employs the wife of Mayor Tsitas as an electorate officer.
-Cr Asmar's husband, David Asmar, is a staffer for ALP Right faction heavyweight Steve Conroy.
+Cr Asmar's husband, David Asmar, is a staffer for ALP Right faction heavy Steve Conroy.

-By voting for the 8 storey application, the 'Bent Street 5' councillors, all of whom hail from the ALP Right, would need to approve similiar applications if they wish to to appear consistent.
+By voting for an application 3 storeys higher than their own structure plan the 'Bent Street 5' councillors, all of whom hail from the ALP Right, now must approve similiar applications if they wish to to appear consistent.

 goes to almost 15,000 people but if you're a relatively new reader, here are links to some of the more interesting email editions sent out over the past year:Murdoch special, media inquiry, pokies, Manningham, Zara, secretive councillors, Vodafone and then some